ManyiLi12345/GRAINS/4-genPytorchData/README.md

 # Prepare the training set
-This folder is the code to prepare the data for PyTorch training.
+This folder contains the code to prepare the data for PyTorch training.

 ## Functions
 ```